Gourmet Tea

 Storage

-Dry Storage is considered the most premium storage technique.
-It refers to a process of moderating humidity within storage facilities.
-While it may seem contradictory that teas grown in wet and humid environments need to be dry stored, it is important because the chemistry of finished tea products changes due to roasting and fermentation.
+Dry storage ranks as the most premium storage technique, involving the moderation of humidity within storage facilities.
+Though it may seem contradictory to dry store teas grown in wet and humid environments, this process is crucial as the chemistry of finished tea products changes due to roasting and fermentation.

-Clay containers are considered the most premium option for storing within dry environments but are extremely costly.
+Clay containers are the top choice for dry storage, though they are extremely costly.

 Dry Storage Tea Environment